matholroyd/bps/README.markdown

     git clone git://github.com/matholroyd/bps.git
     heroku create <app-name> --stack cedar

-After you have a Heroku app setup, you can deploy for the first time.

-    git push heroku master

 There are a bunch of free add-ons that need to be enabled.

     heroku addons:add mailgun:starter          # Email plugin
     heroku addons:add ssl:piggyback            # SSL support
     heroku addons:add pgbackups:auto-month     # Backups

+Each BPS should use a unique `config.secret_token`.
+Currently the app forces you to set a secret token before it will run in production.
+There is a helper script to do this.
+Note the script assumes you are using Heroku.
+From the app direction, run:

+    ./script/random_secret_token

+After you have a Heroku app setup, you can deploy for the first time.

+    git push heroku master

 After having deployed the app, the database needs to be migrated.